rsksmart/devportal-1.0/tutorials/workshop-smart-contract-testing-ozcli.md

 is where the actual state transition occurs.
 This is a "true" invocation of the `addCar` function, unlike the previous "preview" invocation of the `addCar` function.
-When this line is has been executed, a transaction has been added to a block, and that block to the blockchain.
+When this line has been executed, a transaction has been added to a block, and that block to the blockchain.
 This test, and any other test that involves a smart contract state transition, will be significantly slower than tests that do not,